1999 SEAT Open Luxembourg – Singles

 The 1999 SEAT Open Luxembourg singles was the singles event of the ninth edition of the most prestigious women's tennis tournament held in Luxembourg.
-Mary Pierce was the defending champion but she did not compete in this year.
+Mary Pierce was the reigning champion but she did not compete in this year.

 Qualifier Kim Clijsters won in the final, 6–2, 6–2, against top playing seed Dominique Van Roost, to win her first WTA title.